How Inflation Affects Your Everyday Finances

 Increase Your Income

-Seek opportunities to increase your income.
-This could mean asking for a raise, switching jobs for a higher salary, or starting a side hustle.
-Increasing your income can help you keep up with rising costs.
+Look for ways to increase earnings.
+Ask for a raise, change jobs for a spot that offers a higher salary, or start a side hustle in order to earn more money.
+Increased earnings can then keep up with rising costs.

 Budget Adjustments